Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 Enable command validates:
 1. No conflicting storage implementation (SMB) is active
-2. `clusterHostNode` is set and exists in `cluster.json`
+2. `clusterHost.node` is set and exists in `cluster.json` (or matches the control plane node)
 3. The target node runs **Debian 13** (checked over SSH)
+4. Each `osdHosts` node resolves to a Hyper-V worker (`NodeType` = `VM-EXISTING`)
-4. K8s cluster is available
+5. K8s cluster is available
-5. Namespaces can be created
+6. Namespaces can be created
-6. Secrets can be created
+7. Secrets can be created

 ## Performance Tuning